 You can opt for steering assist, blind spot monitoring, lane keep assist, cross-traffic assist, pedestrian recognition, and active parking assist.

-Hyundai Sonata PHEV
+Hyundai Sonata Plug-in Hybrid

 Both the standard Sonata and Sonata Hybrid are Top Safety Picks and NHTSA five-star recipients.
 The Sonata plug-in hybrid comes with a rearview camera, a blind spot monitoring, rear cross-traffic alert, land change assist, and brake assist, which will increase braking pressure if it doesn't sense enough to avoid a collision or lessen the impact.